globaleaks/whistleblowing-software/docs/architecture.rst

 the interaction with all the other sub-components.
 The `GLClient`_ that is the means through which the user is able to interact with GL software.
-The `Notification and Delivery`_ system, that signals the targets of the existance of material on the GL Node.
+The `Notification and Delivery`_ system, that signals the `Receivers`_ of the existance of material on the GL Node.
 The `Storage`_ system, that is responsible for storing the data and/or metadata associated with the WB submission.